GP\ANP Appointments

 Routine Appointments – within 5 or within 10 days

 Following triage, you will sent a link to book your appointment.
-If you do not have a mobile phone number, you will be contacted by phone to book your appointment
+If you do not have a mobile phone number, you will be contacted by phone to book your appointment.

 Urgent\Same Day Appointments

-Following triage, you will be contacted by phone to book your appointment.
+If you have a genuine urgent problem, we will see you that day and you will be contacted by phone to book your appointment.

 Nurse and HCA Appointments